lmichael107/CogSci18_HTC/_extras/guide.md

     The quickest way past these problems is to have more knowledgeable learners help those who need it.

-*   Introducing and navigating the filesystem in the shell (covered in [Navigating Files and Directories]({{ page.root }}{% link _episodes/02-filedir.md %}) section) can be confusing.
-You may have both terminal and GUI file explorer open side by side so learners can see the content and file structure while they're using terminal to navigate the system.

 *   Tab completion sounds like a small thing: it isn't.
     Re-running old commands using `!123` or `!wc` isn't a small thing either,